NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 What Makes a Good Unit Test in UPP?
 ===================================

-A good UPP unit test verifies the expected behavior of the full function or subroutine being tested.
+A good UPP unit test verifies the expected behavior of a complete function or subroutine.
 It should exercise the routine thoroughly enough to confirm that the implementation is correct, stable, and protected against future regressions.

+Coverage
-At a minimum, a unit test should verify:
+   At a minimum, a unit test should verify every ``if``/``else`` branch, every error condition, important edge and corner cases, every output variable, and any expected error codes returned by the routine.

-* Every ``if``/``else`` branch
-* Every error condition
-* Important edge and corner cases
-* Every output variable, including variables updated by the routine
-* Expected error codes, when routines return them

-Good unit tests should also be reliable and self-contained.
-They should:

-* Initialize all required state explicitly
-* Use deterministic inputs
+Reliability
-* Define expected values independently from the implementation being tested
-* Clean up allocated resources before exiting
+   Unit tests should be reliable and self-contained.
+They should initialize all required state explicitly, use deterministic inputs, define expected values independently from the implementation being tested, and clean up allocated resources before exiting.

+Failure messages
    Unit tests should return a non-zero stop code when a failure occurs.
-They should also print descriptive error messages that make the failure easy to diagnose.
-Useful error messages identify:
+   They should also print descriptive error messages that identify the failing output variable, the expected value, the actual value, and the array index where the failure occurred, when applicable.

-* The failing output variable
-* The expected value and actual value
-* The precise array index where the failure occurred, when applicable
+Test intent
    Each test case should include a short comment that clearly describes its purpose, such as the branch, error condition, or edge case being tested.

+Testability
-UPP code should also be written with testability in mind.
-When possible, avoid adding:
+   UPP code should be written with testability in mind.
+When possible, avoid adding ``STOP`` statements, which Fortran cannot intercept, and avoid adding branches that cannot be reached with any input.

-* ``STOP`` statements, which Fortran cannot intercept, making it difficult to verify in a unit test that the ``STOP`` statement was called as expected
-* Branches that cannot be reached with any input

 .. _example-test-calicing: